-It was to keep the house-not be-cause I loved John-that I finally went to work myself.
+It was to keep the house-not because I loved John-that I finally went to work myself.
 A teacher in the grammar school got married sud-denly toward the end of the fall term and left, and I applied for her job and got it.
-The school board was and got it.
 The school board was opposed to hiring married women, but they knew John was out of work and I had excellent references from the school where I had taught before my marriage.
-I had the job before I told John.
+I had the job before I told John

 For a moment he stared at me, and then he bent his head.
-"I'm a fine failure as a husband," he said.
+"I'm a fine then he bent his head.
+"I'm failure as a husband," he said.

 "Nonsense!"
 I spoke briskly, trying to conceal from him-and from myself-my inner conviction that he was right.
 I find it hard to recognize myself in that intolerant young woman of so many years ago.
 And yet the memory is there.
 It must have been I who went on, "We've got to have the money, John.
 It won't be so bad.
-You can take care of the children, and if you should get a job I'll quit.
+You can take care of the children, and if you should get a job I'll quit" I'll quit.